vuisme/binapi/README.md

 2. **Database setup:**

    * Ensure you have a SQLite database named `bin_list_data.db` in the `/app` directory.
-   * This database should have a table named `bin_list` with a column `BIN` containing the BIN numbers.

 ### Running the application